stelcodes/nuzzle/README.md

 - `:site-data` - A set of maps describing the structure and content of your website.
 Required.
 - `:nuzzle/render-page` - A fully qualified symbol pointing to your page rendering function.
 Required.
 - `:nuzzle/publish-dir` - A path to a directory to publish the site into.
 Defaults to `"out"`.
-- `:overlay-dir` - A path to a directory that will be overlayed on top of the `:nuzzle/publish-dir` directory as the final stage of publishing.
+- `:nuzzle/overlay-dir` - A path to a directory that will be overlayed on top of the `:nuzzle/publish-dir` directory as the final stage of publishing.
 Defaults to `nil` (no overlay).
 - `:markdown-opts` - A map of markdown processing options (syntax highlighting, shortcodes)
 - `:rss-channel` - A map with an RSS channel specification.
 Defaults to nil (no RSS feed).
 - `:nuzzle/build-drafts?` - A boolean that indicates whether pages marked as a draft should be removed.
 Defaults to nil (no draft removal).